questdb/questdb-connect/README.md

 docker-compose up
 ```

-## Install Apache Superset
+## Install/Run Apache Superset from repo

+As per the instructions [here](https://superset.apache.org/docs/installation/installing-superset-from-scratch/), within
-Within a directory that is a clone of superset:
+a directory that is a clone of superset:

 **superset cannot run on python > 3.10.x**